 Natural and traditional hot springs

 There are a lot of natural hot springs and old local pools in Iceland, some are private and shouldn’t be used without permission (even if you are Jason Momoa) and some require a hike.
-Check out this handy map to find some and some recommendations (this also includes some spas).
+Check out this handy map to find some and some recommendations (this also includes some spas) or see my favourites.
 Be warned, some are not that hot and some are so hot you can scald yourself so be careful.

 2 Bring your own towel and swimsuit